 In this method, we will calculate the percentage of the total using the WINDOWS_SUM in Tableau.

-The WINDOW_SUM is a table calculation function that is used to sum aggregated values within a defined “window” of data.
+The WINDOW_SUM is a table calculation function that sums aggregated values within a defined “window” of data.
 This method is useful when the table view is already aggregated.

 - Create a calculated field, Sales % of Total (WINDOWS_SUM), and enter the following formula.